shunlog/aoc-test/README.md

 # Advent of code tester
 A simple program that checks your AOC solution written in python against provided test cases.

-Every AOC problem has a example inputs that you can use to inspect the execution of your program, but you can also write your own.
-This program automates checking your solution to the expected result for every test case in the directory.
+Testing your AOC solutions is tedious and time-consuming.
+This program automates this process by checking your solution to the expected result for every test case in the current directory.
 There are a few [requirements](#requirements) you have to satisfy first for this to work.

 ## Example

-Here are screenshots of running the program.
+Here is what the output looks like.
-Notice how the debug logs from [icecream](https://github.com/gruns/icecream) get printed too.
+The faded out text is the debug logs from [icecream](https://github.com/gruns/icecream), which you can use to inspect the execution of your program.

 ![](./img/success.png)